 South Fork School offers a hot breakfast and lunch program.
 Free meals will be offered according to state and federal guidelines.
-Meal prices for the year and menus will be posted at both the grade school and high school buildings as well as on the school web site with a menu.
+Meal prices for the year and menus will be posted at both the grade school and high school buildings as well as on the school website with a menu.
 Breakfast and Lunch are served by Aramark Food Service.

-- Purchasing lunch through the food service program as provided by the District. - Bring a sack lunch to school with them; please do not pack utensils with lunches.
-There are appropriate utensils for students provided in the cafeteria.
+- Purchasing lunch through the food service program as provided by the District. - Bring a sack lunch to school with them.
 Should a student forget his/her lunch the parent or guardian may deliver that student's lunch (clearly labeled with the student's name) directly to the office.
 Parents/guardians must follow the rules established for visitors when entering school buildings (signing in/signing out).
-Under no circumstance will a parent or guardian be allowed to provide lunch for other students.
-The daycare provider will be allowed to bring forgotten lunches for those students for whom he/she is employed to care. - Going home for lunch ONLY if the parent or legal guardian personally signs the student out through the office and signs them back in through the office unless arrangements have been made with building principal.
-No notes requesting several days release will be honored.
-Under no circumstance will a parent or guardian be allowed to pick up another student for lunch.
-Because South Fork has a closed campus policy, no student may drive his/her vehicle off campus for lunch.
+Under no circumstances will a parent or guardian be allowed to provide lunch for other students.
+The daycare provider will be allowed to bring forgotten lunches for those students for whom he/she is employed to care. - Going home for lunch ONLY if the parent or legal guardian personally signs the student out through the office and signs them back in through the office unless arrangements have been made with the building principal.